fleetbase/ember-ui/docs/components/table.md

-# Next Table Component
+# NextTable Component

-The Next Table component is a customizable table built with Ember.js.
+The NextTable component is a customizable table built with Ember.js.

 It provides a fully functional table with sorting, pagination, and row selection, as well as the ability to customize the table's appearance through various props.

 ## Usage

-Next Table Component
-The Next Table component is a customizable table built with Ember.js.
-It provides a fully functional table with sorting, pagination, and row selection, as well as the ability to customize the table's appearance through various props.

-Usage
-To use the Next Table component, you can simply import it into your Ember component and include it in your template as follows:
+To use the NextTable component, you can simply import it into your Ember component and include it in your template as follows:

 ```hbs